armandonum/memory_game/README.md

     A LinkedList is used to generate and shuffle the numbers that represent the cards in the game

-- ArrayList for Storing High Scores (Score Class):
+- linkedList for the management of the cards (Carts Class):

-  An ArrayList is used to store the scores achieved by the players.
+    A LinkedList is used to manage the cards in the game.
+The list allows for efficient management of the cards, as the cards are removed from the list when they are matched.

 - Queue for Player Lives Management (Lives Class):

   A Queue is used to manage the player's lives.
 The queue allows for efficient management of remaining lives, as the player loses a life with every incorrect move in the game